openethereum/openethereum.github.io/The-Parity-Light-Protocol-(PIP).md

 **Response**:
 [`+0x02`, `req_id`: `U`, `CR`: `U`, [`res_1`, `res_2`, ...]]

 A response to a set of requests.
 The request ID must correspond to the request ID of a corresponding `Request` packet.
 The `CR` field contains the updated amount of request credits.
 Each response must be an RLP-encoded list of the correct outputs for its corresponding request.
-It is permitted to only answer a prefix of the list of requests given, but all responses must be _complete_ (all outputs filled, with the exception of "exclusion proofs" as mentioned above).
+It is permitted to only answer a prefix of the list of requests given, but all responses must be _complete_.

 **UpdateCredits**:
 [`+0x05`, `CR`: `U`]